-Students engage in a transformative experience which allows them to reflect purposefully on and expand their perspectives of themselves and their world, furthering the University's commitment to collaborative engagement with our local and global communities.
-By going through our process, FIU students improve their critical thinking and persuasive writing skills, and prepare to assume their roles as leaders, both locally and globally.
+Students engage in transformative experiences that allow them to reflect purposefully on and expand their perspectives of themselves and their world, furthering the university's commitment to collaborative engagement with local and global communities.
+By going through our process, FIU students improve their critical-thinking and persuasive-writing skills, and prepare to assume their roles as leaders, both locally and globally.
 Through national and regional scholarships and fellowships, FIU students become active ambassadors of our community to the outside world.